-These Vanilla Chai Spice Muffins with a simple glaze have such a delicious mixture of spices that are reminiscent of traditional chai spice.
-Baked with a simple crumble on top, then drizzled with a vanilla powdered sugar glaze.
+These Vanilla Chai Spice Muffins with a simple glaze have a delicious mixture of spices that are reminiscent of chai lattes.
+Baked with a simple crumble on top, then drizzled with a sweet glaze made of powdered sugar and a little vanilla.
+It's a fun way to spice up a classic vanilla muffin.

 Ingredients